A Guide to 7 Spanish Proficiency Tests

 The SIELE stands for Servicio Internacional de Evaluación de la Lengua Española.
 This online test can electronically certify your level of Spanish competency.

-Many prestigious institutions support SIELE.
-Examples include the Cervantes Institute, the University of Salamanca, the Autonomous National University of Mexico, and the University of Buenos Aires.
+Many prestigious institutions support SIELE, including the Cervantes Institute, the University of Salamanca, the Autonomous National University of Mexico, and the University of Buenos Aires.

 This exam is comprehensive and includes a range of levels.
 Your Spanish proficiency level score is based on a 1000-point scale comparable to the CEFR.